 Since 2003, the National Archery in the Schools Program has been an approved physical education program in Georgia.
-NASP® began in Kentucky in 2002, and now there are more than 7 million competing students in 47 states, plus Washington DC, 5 Canadian provinces and 6 countries (Australia, New Zealand, South Africa, Canada, USA, Zamibia).
-Click Here to download the NASP® program brochure.
+Since its beginning in Kentucky in 2002, NASP® is now taught in 14,000 schools, with more than 18 million students having gone through the program.

 Educators report that NASP® engages the unengaged; as students who drop out of school have indicated that they were not involved in extracurricular activities.
 This program is unique in that it crosses gender and strength lines, putting middle school children on an even playing field within their physical education class.
 In doing this, many children are able to succeed in a sport for the first time.

 - First and foremost, safety is a priority.